Caso-source/caso-source.github.io/Writeups/HackTheBox/Emdee-five-for-life.md

 1. Opens firefox and navigates to target IP
-2. Locates and parses the string to be encoded
+2. Locates and extracts the string to be encoded
-3. Encodes the parsed string into a md5 hash
+3. Encodes the extracted string into a md5 hash
 4. Inputs the now encoded string into the submission box and clicks "submit" button